 Nags Head is the largest town on North Carolina's Outer Banks (land-wise) and is located on a barrier island with Nags Head NC rentals.
 It is known for having the largest living sand dune on the east coast which is continually changing due to wind and erosion.
-Jockey's Ridge is that large sand dune that you can climb to the top and see both the Roanoke Sound and the Atlantic Ocean at the same time.
+Jockey's Ridge is a large sand dune that you can climb to the top and see both the Roanoke Sound and the Atlantic Ocean at the same time.
 It's a popular place for hang gliding and kite flying as well.
 KEES has a number of Nags Head vacation rentals nearby.

 KEES Outer Banks offers over 70 Nags Head vacation rentals to choose from, including vacation homes, condos, cottages and hotels in the best oceanfront & oceanside locations.
 So whether you’re looking for a 10-bedroom oceanfront vacation home or a smaller 1-bedroom beach condo, we’ve got you covered!